SergioPeterson/dsa/README.md

-# Data Structure and Algorithms in Python
+Data Structure and Algorithms in Python

-This repository has some of the data structures and algorithms I implemented throughout the semesters and my internships.
+Some DSs and Algoritmos I implemented for fun.

-## Disclaimer
+Disclaimer
-* Feel free to use it as you like, but keep in mind that bugs might be discovered.
+Feel free to use it as you like, but keep in mind that bugs might be discovered.
 I do not hold any resposanbility for eventual problems you might encounter.

-## Speaking of which, found one?
- * Clone or fork and send me a pull request, thanks!
+If you want to imporove, send me a pull request!